Shippable/docs/sources/deploy/tutorial/deploy-war-nexus-ec2-ansible.md

 **Complete YML is at [devops-recipes/cd_war_vm_ansible/shippable.yml](https://raw.githubusercontent.com/devops-recipes/cd_war_vm_ansible/master/shippable.yml)**

 ####1.
-Add necessary Account Integrations
+Add Integrations

 Integrations are used to connect your Shippable workflow with external providers.
-More information about integrations is [here](/platform/tutorial/integration/howto-crud-integration/).
+More information about integrations is [here](/platform/integration/overview/).
 We will use integrations for AWS Keys and Github for this sample.

 #####1a.
 Add AWS Keys Integration

 To be able to interact with AWS, we need to add the `dr_aws `integration.

-Detailed steps on how to add an AWS Keys Integration are [here](/platform/integration/gcloudKey/#creating-an-account-integration).
+Detailed steps on how to add an AWS Keys Integration are [here](/platform/integration/gcloudKey/).
 Make sure you name the integration `dr_aws` since that is the name we're using in our sample automation scripts.

 > Note: You might already have this if you have done any of our other tutorials.
 If so, skip this step.